duckmanager/Bathymetric-map-Lake-Caputh/README.md

 for further details, see [docs](/docs/main_docu.md#create-validation-dataset)

-### Options for controle of Point Consistency
+### Options for control of Point Consistency
-Seperate scrpit: `QC_point_consistency.py`
+Separate script: `QC_point_consistency.py`

-To change parameters taht determine which points are getting compared, use:
+To change parameters that determine which points are getting compared, use:
 How close points have to be, to be compared [in meters]:
 ```
 --matching_radius X